Exploring active learning in physics with ISLE-based modules in high school: Our integrated approach: ISLE methodology and new digital technologies

 In this module, focused on Newton's Laws for the 11th grade, students begin with an initial observation of dynamic friction by sliding the iOLab device across a desk and analyzing the acceleration data captured.
 Through this activity, they are encouraged to explore instants in which the device reach is maximum speed and when the applied force ceases.
-Subsequently, they test their explanations using the force sensor, and from the graph, they can check the moment when the force exerted by the hand is no longer in contact with the device, allowing them to reject alternative explanations.
+Subsequently, they test their explanations using the force sensor, and from the graph, they can check the instant when the force exerted by the hand is no longer in contact with the device, allowing them to reject alternative explanations.
 Having observed that that the horizontal segment of the graph (see Figure \ref{fig:mechanics} (a)) represents the phase in which dynamic friction is at work, students can then carry out an application experiment to estimate the friction coefficient in at least two different ways.
-This activity is inspired by the iOLab physics laboratory course at the University of Illinois, by the developers of the device \cite{iolab}.
-Similarly, an analogous activity has also been developed using smartphones, leveraging their built-in sensors to facilitate comparable experimental investigations in physics education \cite{Rakestraw2023}.
+This activity is inspired by the iOLab physics lab course created by the device’s developers \cite{iolab}.
+A similar activity has also been developed using smartphones \cite{Rakestraw2023}.

 Following this, students further test their understanding by constructing a horizontal Atwood machine on their desks, both without and with a pulley (see Figures \ref{fig:mechanics} (b) and (c)).
 This challenges them to compare the experimental results with the mathematical model previously studied, taking into account the friction at the edge of the table, and refining their process.
 The module then moves on to circular motion, where students are required to hold the iOLab in their hands with arms fully extended and then rotate using their body.
 They collect data and test the model of radial acceleration, $a = \omega^2 r$ by using a spreadsheet.